Lumither/hiko/README.md

 # Hiko

-A simple service watchdog written in Rust(backend) and ASP.NET(undecided, may be React)
+A simple service watchdog written in Rust

 ## Introduction